itaylayzer/Monopoly/README.md

 ## TODO List:

-1. advance gameplay:
-    - trades
-2. Server statistics [Maybe]
-3. Score System
-4. Game Mode System - Custom and Game & Server
+1. Game Mode System - Custom and Game & Server [Winning State, Turn Timer, Buygin System]
+2. Advanced Server [Event Logs, Player Statistics, Memory and Network Use]
-5. Bots System
+3. Bots System
+4. Score System
-6. Players LeaderBoard
+5. Players LeaderBoard
-7. Search for Player Statistics
+6. Search for Player Statistics
-8. Mobile Design
+7. Mobile Design
-9. last and least 3D Game Version
+8. last and least 3D Game Version
    Only Then this project will be done for good.

 ## Pictures and Videos of the game!